 5 Late-Round QB Targets for the 2020 Fantasy Football Draft Season

 Michael Reaves/Getty Images.
-Pictured: Daniel Jones
+Pictured: New York Giants quarterback Daniel Jones.

 Who are the best late-round quarterback targets of 2020?